deadc0de6/dotdrop/docs/howto/sensitive-dotfiles.md

   _gpg: gpg2 -q --for-your-eyes-only --no-tty -d {0} > {1}
 ```

-The above config allows to store the dotfile `~/.secret` encrypted in the *dotpath*
+The above config allows you to store the dotfile `~/.secret` encrypted in the *dotpath*
 directory and uses gpg to decrypt it when `install` is run.

-Here's how to deploy above solution:
+Here's how to deploy the above solution:

-* import the clear dotfile (what creates the correct entries in the config file)
+* Import the clear dotfile (what creates the correct entries in the config file):

 ```bash
 $ dotdrop import ~/.secret
 ```

-* encrypt the original dotfile
+* Encrypt the original dotfile:

 ```bash
 $ <some-gpg-command> ~/.secret
 ```

-* overwrite the dotfile with the encrypted version
+* Overwrite the dotfile with the encrypted version:

 ```bash
 $ cp <encrypted-version-of-secret> dotfiles/secret
 ```

-* edit the config file and add the transformation to the dotfile
+* Edit the config file and add the transformation to the dotfile
   (as shown in the example above)

-* commit and push the changes
+* Commit and push the changes

 See [transformations](../config-details.md#entry-transformations).